-244 Art.
+&lt;sup>244 Art.
 3, para.
 2, provides that maritime regions and sub-regions are designed for the purpose of facilitating the implementation of this Directive and are determined by taking into account hydrological, oceanographic and biogeographic features.
 Emphasis added.

-245 According to Article 3(1) marine waters' means: (a) waters, the seabed and subsoil on the seaward side of the baseline from which the extent of territorial waters is measured extending to the outmost reach of the area where a Member State has and/or exercises jurisdictional rights, in accordance with the Unclos, with the exception of waters adjacent to the countries and territories mentioned in Annex II to the Treaty and the French Overseas Departments and Collectivises; and (b) coastal waters as defined by Directive 2000/60/EC, their seabed and their subsoil, in so far as particular aspects of the environmental status of the marine environment are not already addressed through that Directive or other Community legislation (emphasis added).
+&lt;sup>245 According to Article 3(1) marine waters' means: (a) waters, the seabed and subsoil on the seaward side of the baseline from which the extent of territorial waters is measured extending to the outmost reach of the area where a Member State has and/or exercises jurisdictional rights, in accordance with the Unclos, with the exception of waters adjacent to the countries and territories mentioned in Annex II to the Treaty and the French Overseas Departments and Collectivises; and (b) coastal waters as defined by Directive 2000/60/EC, their seabed and their subsoil, in so far as particular aspects of the environmental status of the marine environment are not already addressed through that Directive or other Community legislation (emphasis added).

-246 See GRBEC (op.cit. in footnote 1), chapter 5.6.
+&lt;sup>246 See GRBEC (op.cit. in footnote 1), chapter 5.6.

-248 MSFD, Recital 13 and Art.
-6, para.
-1.

-activities between member States and, whenever possible, third countries sharing the same marine region or sub-region, for the purpose of developing and implementing marine strategies.
-Third countries with waters in the same region or sub-region should be accordingly invited to participate in the process of implementation of the MFSD, with the aim to facilitating the achievement of a 'good environmental status' in the marine region or sub-region concerned249.
+Due to the transboundary nature of the marine environment, member States should cooperate to ensure the coordinated development of marine strategies for each marine region or sub-region.
+The MSFD has, in this regard, also an external dimension, as it calls upon member States to make every effort to ensure a close coordination not only with all member States, but also with "concerned third countries in a particular region or sub-region" and, in this regard, "where practical and appropriate", to make use of "existing institutional structures established in marine regions or sub-regions, in particular Regional Seas Conventions [i.e., the Barcelona Convention]".
+Regional cooperation is in this regard defined by Art.
+3, para.
+9, of the MSFD, as cooperation and coordination of activities between member States and, whenever possible, third countries sharing the same marine region or sub-region, for the purpose of developing and implementing marine strategies.
+Third countries with waters in the same region or sub-region should be accordingly invited to participate in the process of implementation of the MFSD, with the aim to facilitating the achievement of a 'good environmental status' in the marine region or sub-region concerned.

 The concerned 'third countries' in the Adriatic and Ionian are currently Albania, Bosnia and Herzegovina, and Montenegro.
 Obviously, a third country cannot be legally bound to cooperate with European Union member States in the implementation of the provisions of a European Union Directive.
-Nevertheless, the MSFD obliges European Union member States to "consider the implications of their programmes of measures on waters beyond their marine waters in order to minimise the risk of damage to, and if possible have a positive impact on, those waters" 250.
-This provision, read in the light of the relevant UNCLOS provisions, seems to require member States to ensure at least "that they do not cause damage or threats of damage, or transfer damage to areas in the high seas" 251.
+Nevertheless, the MSFD obliges European Union member States to "consider the implications of their programmes of measures on waters beyond their marine waters in order to minimise the risk of damage to, and if possible have a positive impact on, those waters"250.
+This provision, read in the light of the relevant UNCLOS provisions, seems to require member States to ensure at least "that they do not cause damage or threats of damage, or transfer damage to areas in the high seas".

-Noteworthy is the fact that, on 16 June 2008, on the occasion of the meeting of the Quadrilateral Commission attended for the first time by all Adriatic States and the European Union252, all Adriatic States signed a Joint Statement on the Environmental Protection of the Adriatic Sea253.
+Noteworthy is the fact that, on 16 June 2008, on the occasion of the meeting of the Quadrilateral Commission attended for the first time by all Adriatic States and the European Union, all Adriatic States signed a Joint Statement on the Environmental Protection of the Adriatic Sea.
 With the latter they "declared themselves committed to endeavour to cooperate towards a common operative approach in order to achieve the goals of the Marine Strategy Directive".
-Slovenia went even further when, on 17 December 2009, its Parliament adopted a Resolution on the Strategy for the Adriatic Sea254.
-The latter directly exhorts for the preparation of a Marine Strategy for the Adriatic in line with the MSFD and calls upon the Slovenian Government to start the necessary procedure regarding the convening of a multilateral diplomatic conference.
-The mentioned Resolution further expressly calls for the establishment of a (marine) protected area over the waters of the Northern Adriatic 255.
-Both the 2008 (Portorož) Joint Statement and the discussed 2009 Resolution by the Slovenian Parliament confirmed the commitment of Adriatic States to endeavour to cooperate in the achievements of the goals of the MSFD.
+Slovenia went even further when, on 17 December 2009, its Parliament adopted a Resolution on the Strategy for the Adriatic